varshivenkatesh/deck-to-insights/README.md

 This project was developed as part of a **technical round assessment**.
 It is an **AI-powered due diligence pipeline** that takes a startup's **pitch deck (PDF/PPT)**, performs **web research**, validates **key claims**, and generates a **structured investment report** for early-stage investors.

+Note: Developed my first agent!
+And first ever multi-agent orchestrated pipeline.
+Pulled an all-nighter for this because it was too interesting, spent a lot of time navigating through a couple challenges with agent prompting, 202 site blockage errors (which I did not realize was due to iteratively testing my web scrapers) and I could NOT find any startup pitch decks (yes even with Google search hacks).

 ---

 ## Overview